 5 Ways to Protect Your Online Reputation

 In today’s world, your reputation and identity in the online marketplace can make or break your business.
 Whether the information is true or false, who you are in the online community has become reality in the business world.
-Attorneys especially need to be aware of what information exists about them since many lawyers use referrals as a big part of client intake.
+This is especially important in a business in which referrals as a big part of client intake.
 In order to keep your reputation intact, it is important to know what’s being said about you.
 Here are five things you can do to ensure your online reputation is not costing you clients and damaging your reputation.

 It’s not enough to search your business every year (or even every few months) anymore.
 Customers are writing about companies in record numbers on online review sites, in blogs and social media.
 To find out what people are saying about you, search for your business on all the major search engines.
 Also, check industry-related community websites for mentions that may not show up on a major search engine but are still relevant to your customer base.
 Consider setting up an RSS feed or an automatic alert to help track this information.